 - In November 2013, King’s College London and Southampton University chose not to award G4S major security contracts following vigorous student campaigns.

-- In November 2013, the University of Bergen in Norway decided not to renew G4S as its security contractor due to the firm’s role in the Israeli prison system and illegal Israeli settlements.
+- In November 2013, the University of Bergen in Norway decided not to use G4S as its security contractor due to the firm’s role in the Israeli prison system and illegal Israeli settlements.
+While G4S offered a price that was considerably lower than any other bidder, the university concluded that contracting the company would cause it reputational damage that amounts to more money than the price gap.

 - In October 2013, Industri Energi, a trade union for workers in the energy and heavy industry sectors in Norway, canceled its contract with G4S over its role in Israeli prisons.